7 ways Hollywood goofs up medicine

-‘As seen on TV’ does not apply to the real world of medicine, nursing and health care in general.
+“As seen on TV” does not apply to the real world of medicine, nursing and health care in general.
 I for one fell victim to this urban legend until I entered the world of nursing and became entrenched in the ‘real’ world of health care.

 Yes, I’m well aware it’s all about TV ratings.
-Yes, I’m also aware that you need to ‘sell’ the audience on the plot of the series or episode.
-But, sometimes Hollywood medicine is so ‘out there’ and so far from the truth that it’s mind boggling.
+Yes, I’m also aware that you need to “sell” the audience on the plot of the series or episode.
+But, sometimes Hollywood medicine is so outrageous and so far from the truth that it’s mind boggling.

 I thought I’d share with John Q. Public some of the frustrating falsehoods that are misrepresented out there in Hollywood medicine.
 I apologize how random this may be.